 As a charity, we rely on donations and support from others to continue our work.
 From time to time, we will contact members and supporters with fundraising material and communications.
 This might be about an appeal, or to suggest ways you can raise funds (e.g. an event or activity).

 As with other marketing communications, we’ll only contact you specifically about fundraising if you’ve opted in to receiving marketing from us (and you can, of course, unsubscribe at any time).

 The American Museum & Gardens operates a loyalty scheme in its café.
 No personal information is asked, or stored, for this scheme.

 Photographs, pictures and stories

-We want young people to enjoy their visit to the American Museum in Britain, and there are opportunities on our social media platforms to share photographs, stories, and pictures.
+We want young people to enjoy their visit to the American Museum & Gardens, and there are opportunities on our social media platforms to share photographs, stories, and pictures.
 If we share or seek to publish your child’s picture, photograph, or story, we’ll usually include their first name and age alongside it.
 If they write an article or story for us, we might also include their surname alongside it.

 Parental permission: If your child is under 18 then we’ll need permission from you as their parent or guardian for them to enter one of our competitions or to share a picture, photograph, or story with us.

 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
 If your child is under 18, we’ll only use his or her personal data with your consent.
 This means that, for example, if your child wants to have his or her name or picture featured in one of our publications, website, or social media we’ll need you to confirm you’re happy for us to do so.